timrecursify/ppp-salesmagic-connector/docs/ARCHITECTURE_STATUS.md

    ↓
    b.
 Stores in KV for delayed sync (7-minute delay)
    ↓
    c.
+Triggers newsletter signup (non-blocking, non-critical) ↓
+   d.
 Scheduled worker processes delayed syncs
    ↓
-   d.
+   e.
 Searches Pipedrive by email (exact match)
    ↓
-   e.
+   f.
 If not found, searches by name (first_name + last_name) ↓
-   f.
+   g.
 If found: Updates existing Person with tracking data ↓
-   g.
+   h.
 If not found: Sets status to 'not_found' (no person created) ↓
-   h.
+   i.
 Updates database with sync status and person_id ↓
 8. Returns success response (non-blocking)
 ```